kmjones1979/rps-vibe-code/TUTORIAL.md

 # 🎮 Rock Paper Scissors: From Simple to Secure 🛡️

+## 📚 Repository and Resources

+This tutorial is part of a complete implementation available on GitHub! 🚀

+### 🔗 GitHub Repository

+Check out the full implementation at: [rps-vibe-code](https://github.com/kmjones1979/rps-vibe-code/tree/commit-reveal-version)

+### 🌟 Commit-Reveal Version

+The repository contains a special branch called `commit-reveal-version` that implements all the security features discussed in this tutorial.
+This version includes:

+-   🔒 Secure commit-reveal pattern implementation
+-   🧪 Comprehensive test suite
+-   🎮 Complete game flow with betting
+-   📝 Well-documented code

+### 📖 Tutorial Reference

+This tutorial (`TUTORIAL.md`) provides a detailed walkthrough of the commit-reveal pattern and its implementation.
+You can find it in the repository's root directory.

+### 🛠️ Getting Started

+To try out the commit-reveal version:

+1. Clone the repository
+2. Checkout the `commit-reveal-version` branch
+3. Follow the setup instructions in the README
+4. Run the tests to see the security features in action

 This tutorial will take you on a journey from a basic Rock Paper Scissors game to a secure blockchain implementation using the commit-reveal pattern.
 We'll explore both the theoretical concepts and practical implementation details, making sure you understand every step of the process! 🚀

 ## 🎯 Understanding the Commit-Reveal Pattern